LiterallyTheOne/deep-learning-with-keras/docs/6-preprocessing-and-augmentation/index.md

 ## Resizing

-`Resizing` layer, is a layer that resizes its input to match the given size.
+`Resizing` layer is a layer that resizes its input to match the given size.
 Here is an example that we resized an image with the size of $1920 \times 1080$ to $224 \times 224$.